How Many Protons Does Hg Have

 Common Misconceptions

 • Believing All Mercury Atoms Are the Same: Mercury has several isotopes, which means that not all mercury atoms have the same number of neutrons.
-However, all mercury atoms have the same number of protons (80).
+Still, all mercury atoms have the same number of protons (80).

 • Thinking Protons Are the Only Important Particle: While protons define the element, neutrons and electrons also play crucial roles in determining the properties of the atom.
 Neutrons affect the mass and stability of the nucleus, while electrons determine how the atom interacts with other atoms.